KaleemNwzKhan/KaleemNwzKhan.github.io/_pages/cv.md

 Academic Projects
 ======
-* <b> RAPID: Accurate, Real-time, Overlap-agnostic Road-side Vehicle Point Cloud Fusion	 (Aug 2022 to Aug 2023)</b>
-  * Alignment of vehicle and RSU point clouds via 3D map for accuracy.
-  * Innovative offline registration and alignment forecasting modules.
-  * Fusion pipeline with caching for reduced latency, achieving 1-2 cm accuracy in 20 ms and up to 5-second faster reaction to external events in real-world tests.
 * <b> Human fall detection and human postures classification using deep learning	(Apr 2019 to Aug 2020) </b>
   * Computer vision system for fall detection using a monocular camera for independent living of older adults.
   * Utilizes mask R-CNN to detect human silhouettes from video data and CNN to classify postures and detect falls (lying posture on the ground).